Sogndal Municipality (Rogaland)

 Sogndal is a former municipality and small seaport (ladested) in Rogaland county, Norway.
-The municipality is located on the coast in the traditional district of Dalane.
-The 19 ha municipality existed from 1845 until its dissolution in 1944 when it was merged into the municipality of Sokndal.
-It comprised the two harbor villages: the 7 ha Sogndalsstranda and the 12 ha Rægefjord.
-The river Sogndalselva reaches the ocean at Songdalsstranda.
+The 19 ha municipality existed from 1845 until its dissolution in 1944.
+The area is now part of Sokndal Municipality in the traditional district of Dalane.
+The administrative centre was the village of Sogndalsstranda.
+The small municipality was composed of two small neighboring harbor villages: the 7 ha Sogndalsstranda and the 12 ha Rægefjord.
+The river Sogndalselva reaches the ocean at Sogndalsstranda.

 History

 The seaport village of Sogndalsstranda was built up around the Kjelland farm (historically spelled Kielland).
 The farm (named after a spring (kilde) situated there) was owned by the Kielland family, from which Alexander Kielland descended.
 This family left Sogndal in 1751 and established a successful firm in Stavanger.
 The Kielland farm can still be found there.
 As is typical of older records, this farm is listed in historical records under a number of phonetically similar names: Kollandt in 1563, Kieldeland in 1567, Kuelandt in 1567, Tielland in 1610, Kielland in 1616, Kiedland in 1668 and finally fixing on Kielland since 1723.

 The villages of Sogndalsstranda and Rægestad are located near each other and together they were granted ladested rights in 1798.
 Together, this ladested was called Sogndal (historically spelled "Soggendahl").
 This status gave them a monopoly on import and export of goods and materials in the port and in the surrounding district.

 On 1 January 1838, all of Norway was divided up into municipalities according to the formannskapsdistrikt law.
-The ladested of Sogndal was put into the municipality of Sokndal.
-In 1845, the ladested of Sogndal was separated from Sokndal and became a municipality of its own.
-Initially, Sogndal ladested had a population of 348 while the rural Sokndal municipality that surrounded it had a population of 2,819.
-In 1875, the population of Sogndal had grown to 526, but decreased to 473 in 1885.
-On 1 July 1944, Sogndal was merged back together with Sokndal municipality, losing its small seaport status.
-Prior to the merger, Sogndal had a population of 311.
+The ladested of Sogndal was put into Sokndal Municipality.
+In 1845, the ladested of Sogndal was separated from Sokndal Municipality to become a separate municipality of its own.
+Initially, Sogndal ladested had a population of 348 while the rural Sokndal Municipality that surrounded it had a population of 2,819.
+In 1875, the population of Sogndal ladested had grown to 526, but decreased to 473 in 1885.
+On 1 July 1944, Sogndal ladested was merged back together with Sokndal Municipality, losing its small seaport status.
+Prior to the merger, Sogndal ladested had a population of 311.